Reporting Gmail opens in Email Analytics

 These updates can be confusing and hard to explain—this article makes an attempt to clear things up!

-The impact of image caching and automatic image downloads
+Impact of image caching and automatic image downloads

 When Gmail automatically downloads and caches images, those cached images—including open tracker pixels, like the ones used with Email Analytics—are stored on Gmail’s servers.
 Gmail then loads the same images from the same servers for everyone—regardless of whether they open using Gmail in a web browser or a Gmail Android or iPhone/iPad app.